anthony-bath/advent-of-code/README.md

 node 02/part-2
 ```

-Output will be generated in an `output.txt` file in the directory of the executed `index.js`.
-Input for each day is included in `input.txt` files in the respective days directory, but is specific to my AoC login.
+Output will be generated in an `output-n.txt` file in the days directory.
+Input for each day is included in `input*.txt` files in the respective days directory, but is specific to my AoC login.